 Reverse engineering is the art of extracting valuable information from unknown binary programs.
 No matter whether we aim to find vulnerabilities in closed-source software, dissect the internals of nation-state malware, or simply bypass copy protection technologies: Reverse engineering helps us to pinpoint relevant code/data locations, enables us to reconstruct high-level constructs from machine code, and thus provides us with insights into valuable program internals.

 In this training, we learn the fundamentals of reverse engineering from scratch, ranging from reconstructing high-level code over recovering complex data structures and C++ class hierarchies to analyzing complex malware samples.
-In between, we become proficient in using state-of-the-art tools such as IDA, Ghidra, and GDB.
+In between, we become proficient in using state-of-the-art tools such as IDA, Ghidra, Binary Ninja and GDB.
 This way, the training accompanies students in their first reverse engineering steps and paves their way for a long journey.

 First, we discuss the layers between machine code and high-level languages, introduce binary file formats and get to know important tools such as hex editors, disassemblers, decompilers, and debuggers.
 Afterward, we familiarize ourselves with the X86-64 instruction set architecture, the most common architecture on desktop computers and servers.
 Thereby, we learn how to manually write assembly code, inspect registers and flags in a debugger, and reconstruct arithmetic calculations and loops in a disassembler.